 Asters, both New England and New York species, are readily available at nurseries and garden centers.
 There are many colors, heights, and growing conditions of the cultivars available.
 You will be able to match aster varieties to growing conditions in your garden.

-Insects just love this plant.
+Pollinators just love asters.
 There are always swarms of little bees, flies, and butterflies, sipping nectar from the reddish-purple flowers.

 Common name: New England Aster